Uhhbay/LeetBro/README.md

 3. Press on load unpacked
 4. Load the whole folder
 5. It should be activated, when you go to leetcode it should just be there.
 Voice activate by saying Hey Bro

+You have to use your own gemini AI API key though, I'm not providing free ones for yall lel